aws-samples/check-aws-resources-for-org-conditions/README.md

 # AWS Organizations dependency checker

-This repository provides the automation to check for Organizational conditions like Org Id and Org Path across the AWS Resources in all the AWS Accounts in an AWS Organization.
+This repository provides the automation to check for references to Organizational resources in policies across some or all the accounts in an AWS Organization.
+Specifically, the tool looks for `aws:PrincipalOrgID` and `PrincipalOrgPaths` - see documentation here docs for those [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-principalorgid).
 This is used in analyzing the dependencies when AWS Accounts are migrated from one AWS Organization to another.
 Please review the [Customer Advisory](https://github.com/aws-samples/check-aws-resources-for-org-conditions/blob/main/Customer_Advisory.md) before using the Dependency Checker.

 ![image info](./media/archdiag.jpg)